-Consultations with the National Marine Fisheries Service and the U.S. Fish and Wildlife Service are being completed to evaluate potential impacts of the proposed project on species listed as threatened or endangered under Section 7 of the Endangered Species Act and potential effects on essential fish habitat as defined under the Magnuson-Stevens Fisheries Conservation and Management Act, and species protected under the Marine Mammal Protection Act.
+As part of the biological resource review, biological assessments (BA) are being prepared to evaluate potential impacts of the proposed project on species listed as threatened or endangered under the Endangered Species Act (ESA) and potential effects on essential fish habitat as defined under the Magnuson-Stevens Fisheries Conservation and Management Act (MSFCA), and species protected under the Marine Mammal Protection Act (MMPA).
 Species being evaluated include species of sea turtles, pinnipeds, cetaceans, fish, and sea birds.
 These evaluations have determined that the proposed actions either would have no effect on the considered species, or may affect, but are not likely to adversely affect, the considered species.
-These consultations must be completed prior to buoy deployment.
-If these agencies do not concur with these determinations, scope changes and/or additional National Environmental Policy Act (NEPA) analysis will be required.
-Migratory birds are protected by the Migratory Bird Treaty Act (MBTA), and there is a small potential that birds protected by the MBTA could collide with the buoy (especially at night) or otherwise be adversely affected.
+The BAs will be provided to the National Marine Fisheries Service and to the U.S. Fish and Wildlife Service (FWS) as part of an informal consultation under Section 7 of the ESA, the MSFCA, and MMPA.
+This consultation must be completed prior to buoy deployment.
+If these agencies do not concur with the assessment's determinations, scope changes and/or additional National Environmental Policy Act (NEPA) analysis will be required.

+Migratory birds are protected by the Migratory Bird Treaty Act (MBTA), and there is a small potential that birds protected by the MBTA could collide with the buoy (especially at night) or be otherwise adversely affected.
 Executive Order (E.O.)
-13186 "Responsibilities of Federal Agencies to Protect Migratory Birds" requires federal agencies to consider impacts to migratory birds and minimize impacts due to federal actions, and to develop a Memorandum of Understanding (MOU) with the FWS regarding protection of migratory birds and implementation of E.O.
+13186 "Responsibilities of Federal Agencies to Protect Migratory Birds" requires federal agencies to consider impacts to migratory birds and minimize impacts due to federal action, and to develop a Memorandum of Understanding (MOU) with the FWS regarding protection of migratory birds and implementation of E.O.
 13186.
 The U.S. Department of Energy (DOE) and FWS signed a revised MOU in September 2013.
 DOE agreed to coordinate with FWS on the protection of migratory birds prior to starting operations and activities.
 Given the scope of the project, location of the action, and the limited timeframe the buoy will be deployed, DOE does not expect significant effects to migratory birds.
 However, as part of the consultation with FWS, DOE will consider implementation of impact minimization measures recommended by FWS to reduce the risk of potential impacts to migratory birds.
 If it becomes apparent that significant adverse effects to migratory birds are likely, scope changes and/or additional NEPA analysis will be required.

-To meet the responsibilities under Section 106 of the National Historic Preservation Act, an archeologist prepared a cultural resources report to evaluate the potential impacts to cultural resources from the proposed action, and concluded that the buoy will be deployed in an area that may have been above sea level at the time of earliest human occupation of North America.
-However, because of the length of time since oceanic inundation and the open, sandy substrate, there is little potential for prehistoric archeological remains that would be affected by the project.
-Review of various databases indicated that there are no known shipwrecks within at least 0.7 NM (1.3 km).
+To meet the responsibilities under Section 106 of the National Historic Preservation Act, an archeologist prepared a cultural resources report to evaluate the potential impacts to cultural resources from the proposed actions, and concluded that because the buoy will be deployed in a deep water area there is no potential for prehistoric archeological remains, and review of various databases indicated that there are no known shipwrecks within at least 8.6 NM (16 km).
 Thus the draft review concluded that there would be No Historic Properties Affected.
-The draft report has been provided to approximately 24 potentially affected tribes and the Virginia State Historic Preservation Officer for comment as consulting parties under Section 106 of the NHPA.
+The draft report has been provided to five local tribes and the Oregon State Historic Preservation Officer for comment as consulting parties under Section 106 of the NHPA.
 This consultation must be completed prior to buoy deployment.
-If the consulting parties indicate that there are significant historic properties that may be adversely affected by the proposed action, the report will be revised and scope changes and/or additional NEPA analysis may be required.
+If these consulting parties indicate that there are significant historic properties that may be adversely affected by the proposed action, the report will be revised and scope changes and/or additional NEPA analysis may be required.